Crocosmia: Description

 They can be evergreen or deciduous perennials that grow from basal underground corms.
-The alternate leaves are cauline and ensiform (sword shaped).
+The alternate leaves are cauline (stem-borne) and ensiform (sword-shaped).
 The blades are parallel-veined.
 The margin is entire.
-The corms form in vertical chains with the youngest at the top and oldest and largest buried most deeply in the soil.
+The corms form in vertical chains, with the youngest at the top, and oldest and largest buried most deeply in the soil.
 The roots of the lowermost corm in a chain are contractile roots and drag the corm deeper into the ground where conditions allow.
 The chains of corms are fragile and easily separated, a quality that has enabled some species to become invasive and difficult to control in the garden.

-They have colourful inflorescences of 4 to 20 vivid red and orange subopposite flowers on a divaricately (horizontally) branched stem.
+They have colourful inflorescences of 4 to 20 vivid red and orange alternate flowers on a horizontally divaricate (branched) stem.
 The terminal inflorescence can have the form of a cyme or a raceme.
-These flower from early summer well into fall.
-The flowers are sessile on a flexuose arched spike.
+These flower from early summer well into autumn.
+The flowers are sessile on a flexuose (zigzag) arched spike.
 The fertile flowers are hermaphroditic.
 All stamens have an equal length.
 The style branches are apically forked.
 They are pollinated by insects, birds (sunbirds) or by the wind.
 The dehiscent capsules are shorter than they are wide.

-The genus name is derived from the Greek words krokos, meaning "saffron", and osme, meaning "odor" – from the dried leaves emitting a strong smell like that of saffron (a spice derived from Crocus – another genus belonging to the Iridaceae) – when immersed in hot water.
+The genus name is derived from the Greek words krokos, meaning "saffron", and osme, meaning "odour" – from the dried leaves emitting a strong smell like that of saffron (a spice derived from Crocus – another genus belonging to the Iridaceae) when immersed in hot water.

 The alternative name montbretia is still widely used, especially for the garden hybrid C. × crocosmiiflora.
-"Montbretia" commonly used in the British Isles for orange-flowered C. × crocosmiiflora cultivars that have naturalised, while "crocosmia" is reserved for less aggressive red-flowered cultivars.
-Montebretia is a heterotypic synonym of the genus Tritonia in which some species of Crocosmia were once included.
+"Montbretia" is commonly used in the British Isles for orange-flowered C. × crocosmiiflora cultivars that have naturalised, while "crocosmia" is reserved for less aggressive red-flowered cultivars.
+Montbretia is also a heterotypic synonym of the genus Tritonia, in which some species of Crocosmia were once included.
 It was named by Alire Raffeneau Delile for Ernest Coquebert de Montbret, a fellow French botanist on Napoleon's Egyptian Campaign.